 She always wanted to be a better teacher, and that’s what she loved about education.
 She constantly reflects and tries new things and listens to other teachers.
 Every year is different, with much to learn and much to practice.
 But she wanted to try teaching one college class and see if she liked it.
 Although she likes to teach young students, as they looked up to her.
 They are encouraging, sweet, and challenging.
 However, she always thinks more about how to do things better and become a better teacher and has thought of teaching other students who are interested in teaching.

-Currently, her daughter is graduating this year, and the youngest one is a fifth-grader, and she has three more years of school.
+Currently, her daughter is graduating from middle school this year, and the youngest one is a fifth-grader, and she has three more years of school.
 Leila hoped they could be at the same school.